svg153/earthly/docs/basics/part-2-adding-dependencies-with-caching.md

 }
 ```

-Now we can update our Earthfile to copy in the
+Now we can update our Earthfile to copy in the `go.mod` and `go.sum`.

 `./Earthfile`